TheShadowOfHassen/newfetch/README.md

 Newfetch is a simple, no nonsense fork of neofetch. (https://github.com/dylanaraps/neofetch)

+Installing:
-Installing: Download the source then
+ Download the source then.

 Run make install inside the script directory to install the script.